Roses are red, violets are blue…and Valentine’s Day is coming for you.

 When it comes to their most used content type for Valentine’s Day social media campaigns, single images are the brand’s go-to chosen posts.

 Despite being the most popular feature within the app right now, Reels are integrated into social media managers’ Valentine’s Day content plan in only 8.97% of cases.

 However, when looking at the average engagement rate generated by brands that integrated Reels into their Valentine’s Day marketing strategy, it gets you thinking if you should not get on that route instead.

 While it may require higher production costs, in the end, it may be worth the investment.
 All in all, there’s no denying the engagement difference between Reels and the other content types is pretty significant.

 To help you in developing your Valentine’s Day social media strategy, I’ll give you one final insight that Jenn Hermann - an Instagram marketing expert - has shared with us.

 Regardless of the industry, there’s always something special you can do on social media for Valentine’s Day.

-Show your audience you’re ready to come to their rescue by offering them a promo, a discount, interacting with them through a contest or simply making them laugh with a clever post.
+Show your audience you’re ready to come to their rescue by offering them a promo, a discount, interacting with them through a contest, or simply making them laugh with a clever post.

 Try some of the ideas above and embrace the feeling of affection when creating your posts.

-How many likes, shares or retweets do you think are you going to have after this years’ Valentine’s Day?
+How many likes, shares, or retweets do you think you are going to have after this year’s Valentine’s Day?
 But above all, how much are your sales going to increase?